Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 How do digital marketing agencies find clients?

 Before developing lead generation strategies for digital marketing agencies, start by defining your ideal customer.
-Without a clear understanding of who you’re targeting, even the best strategies will fall flat.

-Effective lead generation begins with building detailed buyer personas.
 These are basically fictional profiles based on your current clients and the traits of your ideal prospects.
 These should include:

 - Geographical location